IBM/dbb/Templates/Common-Backend-Scripts/README.md

 **Dealing with private repositories**

-Alhtough credentials should be managed in the secret vault of your pipeline orchestrator, you can pass credentials via the Git Repository URL, as follows:
+Although credentials should be managed in the secret vault of your pipeline orchestrator, you can pass credentials via the Git Repository URL, as follows:
 ```
 gitClone.sh -w MortApp/main/build-1 -r https://<personal-access-token>@github.com/user/dbb-zappbuild-private.git -b main
 ```